zdTang/Learn-react-route/Readme.md

 In other words, the URL and our form state are out of sync.

 👉 Return q from your loader and set it as the search field default value

+# Fix "back" button issue

+Now for problem (1), clicking the back button and updating the input.
+We can bring in useEffect from React to manipulate the form's state in the DOM directly.